What are EDI payments and how do they differ from ACH and EFT?

 EDI runs on the ANSI X12 standard and uses the Value Added Network (VAN) transmission protocol.
 Most importantly, EDI is a closed network that you can control.

 For instance, you can create an EDI network between you and another party, excluding everyone else.
-You can control who has access to your network and ensure the right stakeholders receive payment data.
+You can control who has access to your network and make sure the right stakeholders receive payment data.

-Compared to other protocols, such as ACH (which uses a proprietary network,) EDI networks are more secure.
-We explore the differences between EDI, ACH, and EFT in the section below.
+Compared to other protocols, such as ACH (which uses a proprietary network), EDI networks are more secure.

 EDI networks use the internet to transfer information between stakeholders.
-Thus, communication is almost instantaneous, and you can execute transactions in real-time.
-More importantly, EDI is a fully-automated process compared to other methods.
+So, communication is almost instantaneous, and you can execute transactions in real time.
+More importantly, EDI is a fully automated process compared to other methods.

 You can create direct or web EDI payment networks to simplify your payment processes.
 Critically, you can automate these processes within the EDI network.
-The result is eliminating costly manual work and delays that create opportunity costs.
+The result is cutting manual data entry and delays that create opportunity costs.

 For instance, you can verify payment requests instantly by matching documents and transferring payments to your vendors, streamlining your business transactions.
 You can also receive funds quickly from your customers, reducing cash application times.
-Thus, you can create predictable cash flow cost-effectively.
+This lets you create predictable cash flows cost-effectively.

-EDI payments eliminate tedious manual paperwork in the payments process.
+EDI payments eliminate tedious manual paperwork in the payment process.
 Your employees can spend more time identifying causes of cash flow hiccups instead of manually matching documents and mailing them.
-You'll therefore identify potential cash flow issues ahead of time, leading to a more resilient financial position.

-EDI payments are an excellent option for your business.
-However, you must watch out for a few issues when setting it up.
+EDI payments are an excellent option for many businesses.
+That said, you should watch out for a few issues when setting them up.

 Infrastructure security

-EDI solutions rely on robust technical infrastructure; you'll have to onboard your business partners onto your closed network before exchanging information.
-You must also install cybersecurity protocols.
+EDI solutions rely on a robust technical infrastructure, so before you exchange information, you need to onboard your business partners onto your closed network.
+You also have to install cybersecurity protocols.

 Staff training